ElMehdiLebbar/Seule/README.md

 ```
 #### Example

 🔹 Attach a function to the focus event.
-The focus event occurs when the &lt;input&gt; field gets focus:
+The focus event occurs when the <input> field gets focus:

 ```html
 <div id='app'>